Alexander Jannaeus: War with Ptolemy Lathyrus

 Alexander's first expedition was against the city of Ptolemais.
 While Alexander went ahead to besiege the city, Zoilus of Dora took the opportunity to see if he could relieve Ptolemais in hopes of establishing his rule over coastal territories.
 Alexander's Hasmonean army quickly defeated Zoilus's forces.
-Ptolemais then requested aid from Ptolemy IX Lathyros, who had been banished by his mother Cleopatra III; Ptolemy founded a kingdom in Cyprus after being cast out by his mother.
+Ptolemais then requested aid from Ptolemy IX Lathyros, who had been banished by his mother Cleopatra III.
+Ptolemy had founded a kingdom in Cyprus after being cast out by his mother.

 The situation at Ptolemais was seized as an opportunity by Ptolemy to possibly gain a stronghold and control the Judean coast in order to invade Egypt by sea.
-However, an individual named Demaenetus convinced the inhabitants of their imprudence in requesting Ptolemy's assistance.
+An individual named Demaenetus convinced the inhabitants of their imprudence in requesting Ptolemy's assistance.
 They realised that by allying themselves with Ptolemy, they had unintentionally declared war on Cleopatra.
 When Ptolemy arrived at the city, the inhabitants denied him access.

 Alexander too didn't want to be involved in a war between Cleopatra and Ptolemy, so he abandoned his campaign against Ptolemais and returned to Jerusalem.
 After offering Ptolemy four hundred talents and a peace treaty in return for Zoilus's death, Alexander met him with treachery by negotiating an alliance with Cleopatra.
-Once he had formed an alliance with Ptolemy, Alexader continued his conquests by capturing the coastal cities of Dora and Straton's Tower.
+Once he had formed an alliance with Ptolemy, Alexander continued his conquests by capturing the coastal cities of Dora and Straton's Tower.

 As soon as Ptolemy learned of Alexander's scheme, he was determined to kill him.
 Ptolemy put Ptolemais under siege, but left his generals to attack the city, while he continued to pursue Alexander.
 Ptolemy's pursuit caused much destruction in the Galilee region.
 Here he captured Asochis on the Sabbath, taking ten thousand people as prisoners.
 Ptolemy also initiated an unsuccessful attack on Sepphoris.

 Battle of Asophon

 Ptolemy and Alexander engaged in battle at Asophon near the Jordan River.
 Estimated to have fifty to eighty thousand soldiers, Alexander's army consisted of both Jews and pagans.
-At the head of his armed forces were his elite pagan mercenaries; they were specialised in Greek-style phalanx.
-One of Ptolemy's commanders, Philostephanus, commenced the first attack by crossing the river that divided both forces.
-The Hasmoneans had the advantage, however, Philostephanus held back a certain amount of his forces whom he sent to recover lost ground.
+At the head of his armed forces were his elite pagan mercenaries.
+They were specialised in Greek-style phalanx.
+One of Ptolemy's commanders, Philostephanus, began the first attack by crossing the river that divided both forces.

+The Hasmoneans had the advantage.
+Philostephanus held back a certain amount of his forces whom he sent to recover lost ground.
 Perceiving them as vast reinforcements, Alexander's army fled.
-Some of his retreating forces tried to push back, but quickly dispersed as Ptolemy's forces pursued Alexander's fleeing army; thirty to fifty thousand Hasmonean soldiers died.
+Some of his retreating forces tried to push back, but quickly dispersed as Ptolemy's forces pursued Alexander's fleeing army.
+Thirty to fifty thousand Hasmonean soldiers died.

-Ptolemy's forces at Ptolemais also succeeded in capturing the city.
+Ptolemy's forces at Ptolemais succeeded in capturing the city.
 He then continued to conquer much of the Hasmonean kingdom, occupying the entirety of northern Judea, the coast, and territories east of the Jordan River.
-While doing so, he pillaged villages and ordered his soldiers to cannibalise women and children to create psychological fear towards his enemies.
-At the time, Salome Alexandra was notified of Cleopatra's approachment to Judea.
+While doing so, he pillaged villages and ordered his soldiers to cannibalise women and children to create psychological fear in his enemies.
+At the time, Salome Alexandra was notified of Cleopatra's approach to Judea.